enpaul/tox-poetry-installer/README.md

 ...
 ```

-Perhaps these dependencies are also useful during development, so they can be added to the
+Let's assume these dependencies are also useful during development, so they can be added to the
 Poetry environment using this command:

  ```
- poetry add foo==1.2.3 bar>=1.3,<2.0 baz --dev
+ poetry add --dev \
+    foo==1.2.3 \
+    bar>=1.3,<2.0 \
+    baz
  ```

- However there are three potential problems that could arise from each of these environment
+ However there is a potential problem that could arise from each of these environment
  dependencies that would _only_ appear in the Tox environment and not in the Poetry
- environment:
+ environment in use by a developer:

  * **The `foo` dependency is pinned to a specific version:** let's imagine a security
    vulnerability is discovered in `foo` and the maintainers release version `1.2.4` to fix
    it.
-A developer can run `poetry remove foo && poetry add foo^1.2` to get the new version,
+A developer can run `poetry remove foo` and then `poetry add foo^1.2` to get the new
-   but the Tox environment is left unchanged.
-The developer environment specified by the
+   version, but the Tox environment is left unchanged.
+The development environment, as defined by
-   lockfile is now patched against the vulnerability, but the Tox environment is not.
+   the lockfile, is now patched against the vulnerability but the Tox environment is not.

 * **The `bar` dependency specifies a dynamic range:** a dynamic range allows a range of
   versions to be installed, but the lockfile will have an exact version specified so that
   the Poetry environment is reproducible; this allows versions to be updated with
-  `poetry update` rather than with the `remove` and `add` used above.
-If the maintainers of
+  `poetry update` rather than with the `remove` and `add` commands used above.
+If the
-  `bar` release version `1.6.0` then the Tox environment will install it because it is valid
+  maintainers of `bar` release version `1.6.0` then the Tox environment will install it
-  for the specified version range, meanwhile the Poetry environment will continue to install
+  because it is valid for the specified version range.
+Meanwhile the Poetry environment will
-  the version from the lockfile until `poetry update bar` explicitly updates it.
-The
+  continue to install the version from the lockfile until `poetry update bar` explicitly
-  development environment is now has a different version of `bar` than the Tox environment.
+  updates it.
+The development environment is now has a different version of `bar` than the Tox
+  environment.

 * **The `baz` dependency is unpinned:** unpinned dependencies are
   [generally a bad idea](https://python-poetry.org/docs/faq/#why-are-unbound-version-constraints-a-bad-idea),